-Because historically, factors have exhibited relatively low correlations, they can be helpful in diversifying a portfolio.
+Because factors have exhibited relatively low correlations historically, they may aid in diversification.

-Factor strategies can help investors achieve specific goals, such as risk reduction over the long-term through diversification or by isolating distinct market characteristics.
+Factor strategies can help when pursuing specific goals such as risk reduction over the long-term, through diversification or by isolating distinct market characteristics.

 Stocks having higher than average dividend yields, accounting for dividend quality.